5290 Transportation Planner IV

 • Choose “Upload” as your method of submittal

-If you are having trouble attaching your resume and cover letter to the online application, you may submit by fax to (415) 581-5120, ATTN: 5290 Transportation Planner IV (PEX-5290–087903).
-Resume will not be accepted in lieu of completing the online application.
+If you are having trouble attaching your resume and/or cover letter to the online application, you may submit by fax to (415) 581-5120, ATTN: 5290 Transportation Planner IV (PEX-5290-066091).
+A resume and cover letter will not be accepted in lieu of completing the online application.